 Charges faced by Bout: – conspiring to kill American nationals; – conspiring to kill American officers and employees;– conspiring to acquire and use anti-aircraft missiles;– conspiring to provide material support to the FARC rebels in Colombia

 Bout has maintained his innocence throughout the case, stating his business was sales and services in the shipping industry.US prosecutors, however, insisted that Bout is one of the world’s most prolific black-market arms dealers, and backed up their charges with a conversation with Bout recorded during the sting operation in Thailand.
 But the state’s confidence in a guilty verdict was shaken when New York Southern District Court Judge Shira Scheindlin threw out Bout’s testimony made prior to his extradition to the United States.
 Scheindlin said Thai officials allowed serious procedural violations by refusing Bout a meeting with his attorneys.

-”There is US Supreme Court authority that says it is okay for the federal agency to go into a foreign country and, in contravention of that country’s law, kidnap an individual and bring him to the US to stand trial in the US,” he said.
+Russia has repeatedly criticized Bout's extradition from Thailand to the United States as ‘extreme injustice’, but as international extradition lawyer Douglas McNabb says, under US law it is possible to kidnap people they deem to be a threat.”There is US Supreme Court authority that says it is okay for the federal agency to go into a foreign country and, in contravention of that country’s law, kidnap an individual and bring him to the US to stand trial in the US,” he said.
 “So I see that, potentially, issues [of kidnapping] could be raised with regard to the appeal.
 I’m not hopeful those are going to be successful issues, given the state of the US Supreme Court authority with regard to extradition.”

 Movie hero and stumbling block

-The case has also had an effect on relations between Moscow and Washington – and not a positive one.
+The case has attracted media attention from the very beginning, not least because of Bout himself.
+A Hollywood movie starring Nicolas Cage as Bout gave him a lot of notoriety, to the point where jury members had to sign pledges vowing not to Google the man on trial, so as to remain unbiased.The case has also had an effect on relations between Moscow and Washington – and not a positive one.
 Russia believes Bout’s extradition was only possible because of unprecedented political pressure on Thai judicial authorities, and that the trial was lost before it had even begun.
 Many, both in Russia and abroad, seemed to share that opinion, claiming that after all the effort and media coverage associated with Bout and his trial, prosecutors simply could not afford to lose the case.